paddlesteamers.info : The Internet's leading database of

 match funding from other sources, it was announced on 29th September

-that the required grant would not be forthcoming.
-The plan is to
+that the required grant would not be forthcoming due to lack of funds

 re-submit a bid in the hope of achieving success at a future date.